Editor's note: This article was originally published April 26, 2015; it was updated March 15, 2018 to reflect the latest information.

 Damage: Homes and historic temples crumbled, roads damaged and communications made sporadic.
 Avalanches on Mt.
 Everest.
 We received reports from more remote areas that entire villages were destroyed without a single home left standing.
 Water systems in hillside villages were wrecked.
 Terraced farms and cattle were wiped out by the quake or subsequent landslides, destroying people's entire livelihoods.

-Areas affected: 40 percent of Nepal.
-39 out of 75 districts reported damage.
+Areas affected: Over 50 out of 75 districts reported damage.
 Deaths were also reported in neighboring Tibet and India.

 Weather: Annual monsoon rains from June to September regularly trigger flooding and landslides, which can cause extensive loss of life, land and livelihoods, and exacerbate the humanitarian situation.
 Heavy rains can also impair infrastructure like roads, dams and footpaths.